ralphite/killjava/MarinPrepJava.md

   - what is the value of a number with all bits as 0 except the leftmost one
   - explain a TreeMap
   - what methods do you have to implement to make the object properly comparable
-  - given 2 sets, determine if the second set is a subset of the first
+  - `DONE` given 2 sets, determine if the second set is a subset of the first
   - how is a HashSet implemented
   - standard tree questions whiteboard coding
   - Date vs calendar